pl3onasm/CLRS/algorithms/dynamic-programming/min-pal-part/README.md

 ## Brute Force

-The brute force approach is to try all possible partitions of the string, check if each partition is a palindrome, and keep track of the minimum number of cuts.
+The brute force approach is to try all possible partitions of the string, check if each part is a palindrome, and keep track of the minimum number of cuts.
 The time complexity of this approach is in $O(2^n)$.

 Implementation: [MPP - Brute Force](https://github.com/pl3onasm/Algorithms/blob/main/algorithms/dynamic-programming/min-pal-part/mpp-1.c)